ricdezen/nameless_language/README.md

 - Implement [run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding) of line numbers.

 - Implement another (or another two) instruction to load more than 255 constants.

+- Implement a stack on a dynamic array for the value stack.

 My own: